,h3

 Lastly, make sure your limited time offer is correctly priced and provides an incentive to customers.
 When it comes to restaurants, guests are more willing to go out of their way for a good deal than if they are asked to pay full price.

 Using a food cost calculator can help you set a price for your limited time offer.
 By better understanding your food cost, you also understand how low you can go while still breaking a profit on each menu item.
 Allowing you to sacrifice some profit in exchange for more traffic at your restaurant (menu engineering).
+Consider running a free shipping offer as a limited-time promotion to create urgency and drive engagement.

 The Complete Guide to Menu EngineeringGet the complete guide, including menu engineering Excel sheets.Download Now